nehal96/full-stack-nd/P6-Linux-Server-Config/README.md

   2. Test install by pasting the public IP of your Amazon Lightsail instance into any browser's URL field.
 The default Apache page should load if it's been installed correctly.

 **Install and configure mod_wsgi package:**
-  1. Run `sudo apt-get install libapache2-mod-wsgi` to install mod_wsgi.
+  1. Run `sudo apt-get install libapache2-mod-wsgi python-dev` to install mod_wsgi.
 The package allows Apache to host Flask applications.

 **Install PostgreSQL and disable remote connections:**
   1. Run `sudo apt-get install postgresql` to install PostgreSQL.